an Independent Montessori School on the North Coast

 LaViva Dakers

 As an educator and parent, LaViva has developed and pursued her life-long passion for student-based education over the past two decades.
 She has worked with children K through 12 in traditional programs, as well as in alternative, independent study, and blended programs.
-During the past four years she has done immersive training and teaching specifically in Montessori education with a year long, full-time training position at Montessori Del Mar, as well as philosophy and methodology trainings with AMI (American Montessori Internationale) and NAMC (North American Montessori Center) programs.
-Her greatest goal in teaching is to support, guide and joyfully challenge children to excel in their education, to which the end purpose is the full development and expression of their individual selves and as world citizens.
-Contact:
+Laviva has done immersive training in Montessori education through AMI (American Montessori Internationale) and NAMC (North American Montessori Center).
+She earned an American Montessori Society certification in the Science of Reading in 2024.
+Her greatest goal in teaching is to support, guide and joyfully challenge children to excel in their education, of which the end purpose is the full development and expression of their individual selves and as world citizens.
+This year, LaViva moves to a mentor teacher role supporting Chaia in her first year at MdMCS and offering science workshops to the Upper Elementary.

 Special Focuses: Social-emotional learning, whole child development, inquiry based learning and team-building.